-Masonry is a term used to indicate the part of the construction that uses brick, concrete block, structural clay tile, and stone.
+Masonry is a term used to indicate the part of the construction that uses brick, concrete blocks, structural clay tile, and stone.
 These materials are held together with mortar.
 Mortar for masonry is not cement mix, the material used for sidewalks, patios, or driveways.
-Mortar mix contains lime, sand, and gypsum, each in the proper proportions.
+The mortar mix contains lime, sand, and gypsum, each in the proper proportions.
 Cement mix, on the other hand, has stones in the sand and does not contain lime.

 What are Masonry Walls?

 Masonry walls are the most durable part of any building or structure.
 Masonry is the word utilized for development with mortar as a coupling material with singular units of blocks, stones, marbles, rocks, solid squares, tiles, and so forth.
 Mortar is a blend of restricting material with sand.
 Restricting materials can be concrete, lime, soil, or any other constructing materials.

 Professionals do the Masonry projects and the unit works for various purposes.
 Some works for building constructions, some makes barriers for boundaries to separate property line and some make house wall for structural used.

 Masonry walls render strengths, lastingness to the structure, and help to maintain indoor and outdoor temperature as well as it keeps protect the buildings from the outside world.
 Depending on the motor mix materials, there are various types of Masonry Walls used in building constructions.

 Types or Categories:

 Brief descriptions of these masonry wall types are given below.